CSCfi/csc-user-guide/docs/support/tutorials/hyperparameter_search.md

 ### Example using CSC's supercomputers

 Here are case examples of doing model selection using Puhti and Mahti.
-Be sure to assign the number of cpus **explicitly** in Puhti.
-In Mahti when you reserve a node, you automatically reserve the max number of cpus.
+Be sure to assign the number of CPUs **explicitly** in Puhti.
+In Mahti when you reserve a node, you automatically reserve the max number of CPUs.
 Also check the documentation for the partition names to use in both Puhti and Mahti.

 ```batch